Protection Pause & Restoration

 If a release is not real, not limited or not carried, correction protects the field from deeper harm.

-Dependency and exitability
+Dependency and Exitability

 A structure remains healthier when participation does not become captivity.